 A drive, a dream, and an opportunity.
 Three friends (L to R in photo: Amber, Jessica, and Krista) met at a coffee shop to dream up ways to address human trafficking.
 Because of a generous opportunity to receive a grant from Bethel Church through the NExT Campaign, we knew we could dream big.
 We wanted to do something that was bigger than ourselves, that we couldn't do without God's help.
 And SOLD was born.

 With help from local businesses, friends, family, and nearly 150 volunteers from our church, SOLD was designed, built, decorated, researched, written, and produced in about six months.
 SOLD: The Human Trafficking Experience debuted at Bethel Church in May 2012.
 Since then, SOLD has been traveling throughout the Northwest and California.
 The response has been overwhelming.
 We are truly humbled and honored to see God working in and through this project, and are excited to see where He will take it!

 Is this a free event?
 Is this a fundraiser?

 There is no cost to attend SOLD.
 Our goal is to raise awareness, not funds.
 Books are sold at cost for education about human trafficking and related issues.
 T-shirts are also available for a suggested donation to promote awareness.
 Products made by survivors of sex trafficking in Agape International Mission's Agape Restoration Center are available, and all proceeds from those sales go directly to AIM.
 We recognize that some will want to give a donation.
 We accept these with our thanks.
-Funds from t-shirts, books, and donations will cover costs for SOLD and the SOAP outreach to local motels.
+Funds from t-shirts, books, and donations will cover costs for SOLD and the SUDS Outreach to local hotels.